 In a presentation at the 2011 Social Media for Defence Summit, the DARPA-associated researcher Robert Finkelstein described the possibilities of ‘military memetics’ and how this paradigm might be deployed in domains as diverse as PSYOPS, counter-intelligence, recruitment, public relations, and even nuclear deterrence.
-While we might take comfort in the feeling that the most successful of these specific memetic efforts was likely the hysterical invocation to ‘Press F to pay respects’ (fig. x) in the video game and US military recruitment tool Call of Duty: Advanced Warfare – that is, as far as we know (who is to say that the psychic architectures of our corporate platforms are not aspects of a PSYOP being done to us all?) – this presentation speaks to the military history and darker side of the meme.
-In its spontaneous evocation of laughter - which is classically understood to bypass subjectivity by acting convulsively on the body itself - is a prototypical instance of “influence” as a tactical acting at a distance, changing the psycho-physical makeup of the agents it targets.
-Acting at a distance - isn’t that the very definition of media?
+While we might take comfort in the feeling that the most successful of these specific memetic efforts was likely the hysterical injunction to ‘Press F to pay respects’ (fig. 4) in the video game and US military recruitment tool Call of Duty: Advanced Warfare—that is, as far as we know (who is to say that the psychic architectures of our corporate platforms are not aspects of a PSYOP being done to us all?)—this presentation speaks to the military history and darker side of the meme.
+In its spontaneous evocation of laughter—which is classically understood to bypass subjectivity by acting convulsively on the body itself—is a prototypical instance of ‘influence’ as a tactical acting at a distance, changing the psycho-physical makeup of the agents it targets.
+Acting at a distance: isn’t that the very definition of media?

-Fig. X
+Fig. 4

 From state actors to insurgents, Memes have proven to be powerful weapons in informational warfare.
 Indeed, even the canard that ‘the left can’t meme’ is a meme unto itself, as Andy King tells us in her essay ‘Weapons of Mass Distraction: Far-right Culture-jamming Tactics in Memetic Warfare’: